mhaack/mh-site/src/content/halloween-fire-pumpkin/index.md

 The display is not really needed for this project, it is just used for fun to display some little animation and information which of the motion sensors triggered the fire.

-As usual I got the most parts from [Aliexpress](https://www.aliexpress.com) but all the parts should be available via other sources like ebay or amazon.com as well.
+As usual, I got the most parts from [Aliexpress](https://www.aliexpress.com) but all the parts should be available via other sources like ebay or amazon.com as well.

 ###Tools
 These are the tools needed: